Sujanbomjan/transaction-tracker/README.md

 3. **Add your transaction data**

-   Create `src/data/TrackerTransaction.json` with your transaction data in the following format:
+   `src/public/data/TrackerTransaction.json` with your transaction data in the following format:

    ```json
    [